-At the software level, Component Based Software Engineering (CBSE) techniques will be applied.
-Specifically, a set of low-level "device drivers" for each of the subsystems will be developed to allow the component's control to be integrated into the developments of the following tasks of the project.
-Currently, several robotic software architectures (YARP [99], ROS [100], OROCOS [101], etc.) for implementing CBSE exist and are interoperable.
-The dynamic and kinematic requirements of the robotic platform needed to reach the measurement area will be designed.
-Special attention will be placed in keeping the vehicle stability as well as developing the platform modular enough to allow both road and railway navigation.
-Controllability will be improved as much as possible to achieve an accurate path following in tunnels.
+At the software level, Component Based Software Engineering (CBSE) techniques are being applied.
+Specifically, a set of low-level device drivers for each of the robotic subsystems has been developed to allow the component's control to be integrated into the developments of the following tasks of the project.
+Currently, several robotic software architectures (YARP [101], ROS [100], OROCOS [102], etc.) for implementing CBSE exist and are interoperable.

+During the development of the robotic software components, ROS and YARP have been used to program the low-level drivers of the robotic arm.
+The drivers allow the robotic arm to be controlled either in position or in velocity.
+In addition, the use of the ROS environment allow the controllers to communicate easily with other software tools responsible for trajectory generation, and to receive orders from the high level controller.

 A global controller for the system in the presented scenario will be developed for two main reasons.
-First, the additional length requirement means that any deviation of the control output at any of the stages of the low-level will be multiplied at the end-effector of the robotic manipulator (sensing tip).
-Secondly, the three different subsystems (the mobile robot, the automated crane arm, and the robot manipulator) must fulfill a set of required behaviors conjunctly: only a global controller can assure coherent and optimized trajectories.
-Moreover, the input of this global controller will come from the vision and sensory systems as data of three very different natures: an online stream of updated 3D model data of the tunnel environment coming from the 1D/2D/3D sensors, associated uncertainties (both intrinsic to the nature of the sensors as information regarding the confidence at each given instant), and additional semantic information regarding the state of the system and the required action/behavior.
-An intelligent controller will be developed as the global controller.
-It will update its prior belief model of the environment continuously by using the 3D model stream as input while taking into account the uncertainties as confidence values of the given data.
+Firstly, the additional length requirement means that any deviation of the control output at any of the stages of the low level will be multiplied at the end-effector of the robotic manipulator (sensing tip).
+Secondly, the three different mechanical subsystems (the mobile robot, the automated crane arm, and the robot manipulator) must fulfill a set of required behaviors conjunctly.
+Then, only a global controller can assure coherent and optimized trajectories.

+Figure 21.
+ROBINSPECT global controller architecture

+Moreover, the input of this global controller will come from the vision, laser, and ultrasonic sensor systems, and the mechanical state of the mobile vehicle, crane, and robotic arm.
+A diagram of the controller inputs and outputs is shown on Figure 21.
+The global controller incoming data will be very different in nature and consists in:

+- Visual information consisting in images labeled by the computer vision algorithms and 3D position of the detected defects - An online stream of updated 3D model data of the tunnel environment coming from the 2D and 3D laser sensors and the stereo camera system - Associated uncertainties (both intrinsic to the nature of the sensors as information regarding the confidence at each given instant) of the 3D data - Position and orientation of the mobile vehicle, crane and robotic arm systems - Additional semantic information regarding the state of each of the system components and the required action or behavior coming from the user interface

+To manage all the different data and generate proper commands, an intelligent controller will be developed as the global controller.
+It will update its prior belief model of the tunnel environment continuously by using the 3D model stream data as input while taking into account the uncertainties as confidence values of the given data.
 The semantic information will be treated as conditional clauses for generating trajectories that comply with the general system's requisites.
 The feedback will be used for the global controller to auto-tune its parameters.

-The system's safety for the robotic system and environment will additionally be assured by the local controllers developed for each of the as the global intelligent controller is set at the high level to send references to these (and not directly on the actuators).
+Additionally, the system's safety for the robotic system and environment is assured by the local controllers developed for each of the subsystems as the global intelligent controller is set at the high level to send references to these (and not directly on the actuators).